NI Hate Crime Bill could mean 'Big Brother in your living room'

-Northern Ireland Hate Crime Bill: Critics say end of private dwelling defence could lead to ‘Big Brother’ in NI living rooms
+Northern Ireland Hate Crime Bill: End of private dwelling legal defence could lead to ‘Big Brother’ in NI living rooms looking for ‘hate speech’ say critics

 The Department of Justice is proposing sweeping aside an age-old legal precedent in a move which critics say could criminalise discussions around the family dinner table as “hate speech”.